WhitelistVideo

 The Science: Why Shorts Are So Addictive

-• Emotional regulation issues: Content switches too fast to process emotions
+• Emotional whiplash: Content changes too fast for a child to actually process what they’re seeing.

 Quick Answer: Best Methods by Device